CPD Harbor Patrol working to remove abandoned and derelict boats causing problems in harbor waters

 CHARLESTON, S.C.
-(WCBD) – Charleston harbor authorities with the police department’s Harbor Patrol Unit say boats left abandoned in the Charleston Harbor are causing them new headaches.
-Not only are the boats dangerous but removing them can be expensive.
+(WCBD) – Authorities with the Charleston Police Department’s Harbor Patrol Unit say boats left abandoned in the Charleston Harbor are causing new headaches.
+Not only are the boats safety and environmental hazards, but removing them can be expensive.

-Abandoned and derelict boats wasting away in Charleston waters, its a headache officials say occurs far to often leaving them with a mess to cleanup.

-There’s no shortage of boats in Charleston, from dinghies to yachts but not every boat makes it back to dock.
-Some are left abandoned causing safety hazards and environmental problems.

-“They break free in storms, they pose a hazard if drifting into marinas, into some of our structures,” says Sergeant Chris Morrell with the Charleston Police Department’s Harbor Patrol Unit.
+“They break free in storms, they pose a hazard if drifting into marinas, into some of our structures,” says Sergeant Chris Morrel.
 “Secondly, they are a navigational hazard because a lot of them aren’t lit.”

-Many are left out and abandoned due to cost of upkeep.
-The Charleston Harbor Patrol unit is tasked with finding out how they got there.
+Many are abandoned due to the cost of upkeep.
+The Charleston Harbor Patrol Unit is tasked with finding out how they got there.

 Three of the boats have already sunk, tripling or quadrupling the cost to remove them and increasing the burden on the environment.
 Morrell says that’s why they’re acting fast to remove the remaining boats.